-A single MySQL Enterprise Service Manager, which collates information from the Agents and provides the user interface to the collected data through the web interface.
+A single MySQL Enterprise Service Manager, which collates information from the Agents and provides the user interface to the collected data.

-The structure of a typical MySQL Enterprise Monitor installation is shown in the following figure.
+The architecture of a typical MySQL Enterprise Monitor installation is shown in the following figure.

 MySQL Enterprise Monitor can monitor one or more MySQL instances, on a single computer or spread across multiple host machines.
-The agent, MySQL Enterprise Monitor Agent, collects variables, status, and health information from MySQL instances and hosts, and sends this information to the MySQL Enterprise Service Manager.
-You typically have multiple MySQL Enterprise Monitor Agent processes, one monitoring each host.
+The agent collects variables, status, and health information from MySQL instances and hosts, and sends this information to the MySQL Enterprise Service Manager.
+It is recommended to install one agent per host.

 The monitoring data is sent to the MySQL Enterprise Service Manager, which collates information from all the agents.
 The MySQL Enterprise Service Manager checks whether the values of status values are within reasonable limits.
-When thresholds are reached, the server can trigger an event (including a notification) to highlight a potential issue, such as low memory, high CPU usage, or more complex conditions such as insufficient buffer sizes and status information.
+When thresholds are reached, the server can trigger an event (including a notification) to highlight a potential issue, such as low memory, high CPU usage, or more complex conditions such as insufficient buffer sizes.

 Advisors are a vital part of the MySQL Enterprise Service Manager, warning about potential problems and providing troubleshooting advice.
 All Advisors are enabled by default, and may be configured, and trigger events using the event handling mechanism.